john-soundar/john-soundar.github.io/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/miukimiu/pen/KmzfG.
+You can find this one at http://codepen.io/joe-watkins/pen/RPZbrW.

- Just a full width Vertical Gallery / Content with a toggle description.
+ Accessible grid style gallery with off-canvas image details prototype with focus management and keyboard support.